-System (GWR) began diverting ~75 MGD of secondary effluent to OCWD.
+Replenishment System (GWRS).
 This flow is treated using microfiltration, reverse osmosis, and ultraviolet disinfection to achieve constituent levels that meet or exceed drinking water standards.
-Product water is pumped to existing spreading basins in Anaheim for percolation into the ground water basin and injected into an expanded seawater intrusion barrier in the cities of Fountain Valley and Huntington Beach.
+GWRS product water is pumped to existing spreading basins in Anaheim for percolation into the ground water basin and injected into an expanded seawater intrusion barrier in the cities of Fountain Valley and Huntington Beach.

-During 2007-08, the wastewater treatment plants received and processed influent volumes averaging 221 million gallons per day (MGD) (OCSD 2007).
-These flows include dry-weather urban flow in the range of 0.7-2.4 MGD.
-In total, the District discharged an average of 212 MGD (8.03 x108 L/day) of treated wastewater, with an 89% reduction in suspended solids concentrations prior to discharging to the ocean (OCSD 2007).
+During 2008-09, the 2 wastewater treatment plants received and processed influent volumes averaging 211 MGD (OCSD 2008).
+This flow included dry-weather urban runoff that averaged 1.72 MGD.
+After diversions to the GWRS, the District discharged an average of 167 MGD (6.32 x108 L/day) of treated wastewater, with a 90% reduction in suspended solids concentrations (OCSD 2008).
 Peak flows were well below historical high flows of up to 550 MGD (2.1x109 L/day) that occurred during high rainfall periods in the winter of 1996.
-Seasonal and interannual differences in flow volumes are due to the variability in the amount of rainfall, infiltration of the treatment system by runoff, and the amount of reclamation.
-The 2007-08 rainfall (4.48 inches) was the third year in a row with a value below the Newport Harbor mean of 11.03 inches.
-Only December 2007, and January and February 2008 accumulated any significant rain (Figure 1-4).
-The annual flow from the Santa Ana River was also below the record mean flow of 25,226 cubic feet per second.
-Monthly average flows were well below the long-term monthly flows during every month except September 2007 and January 2008 (Figure 1-4).
+Seasonal and interannual differences in flow volumes are due to the variability in the amount of rainfall, infiltration of the treatment system by runoff, and reclamation.
+The 2008-09 total rainfall for Newport Harbor was 2.90 inches, which was well below the Newport Harbor mean of 11.03 inches for the fourth year in a row.
+Only February 2009 accumulated any significant rain (Figure 1-4).
+The total annual flow from the Santa Ana River was slightly above the record mean of 24,342 cubic feet per second.
+Monthly average flows were well below the long-term average flow during every month except November 2008, December 2008, and February 2009 (Figure 1-4).

-Over the past three decades, wastewater discharge volumes have generally increased due to continuing population growth within the District's service area (Figure 1-5).
-For example, wastewater flows increased from approximately 170 to 260 MGD between 1975 and 1990.
-During 1991-92, average flows decreased to 221 MGD, likely due to drought conditions and consequent water conservation measures.
-Average flow increased to 255 MGD in 1997-98 due to high rainfall amounts, including several major storm events related to El Niño conditions.
-The 212 MGD flow rate for 2007- 08 is 11% lower than last year's 237 MGD.
-This reduction in ocean discharge reflects the operation of the GWR for six months.
-Next year the reduction in flow will be larger because the GWR will have been in operation for a full year.
+Over the past 3 decades, wastewater discharge volumes have generally increased due to continuing population growth within the District's service area (Figure 1-5).
+For example, wastewater flows increased through 1990 but decreased in 1991-92 due to drought conditions and consequent water conservation measures.
+Since then average flows have remained relatively constant until the start up of the GWRS which reclaims water previously discharged to the ocean.

 Concentrations and mass emissions for many of the wastewater constituents have declined over the past three decades as a result of changes in the District's treatment processes and source control programs.
 For example, concentrations of total suspended solids (TSS), biological oxygen demand (BOD), and copper (Cu) in the final effluent decreased substantially during the early 1980s (Figure 1-5).
-TSS discharges were about 199,000 to 220,000 lbs/day from 1975 to 1982, but decreased following the addition of activated sludge secondary treatment at Plant 1 in 1982 to present (2008) levels of approximately 58,000 lbs/day.
-Since 1984, TSS emission rates have been maintained between 58,000 to 108,000 lbs/day, despite increased flow associated with continued urbanization within the service area; a similar pattern was seen for BOD.
-Decreases in Cu in the final effluent are largely due to Source Control efforts (OCSD 2000b).
+TSS discharges have decreased from over 200,000 lbs/day from the late 70s and early 80s to present levels of approximately 43,000 lbs/day.
+After one full year of GWRS operation and resultant lower volume discharged, mass emissions in TSS and BOD are 35% and 40% lower respectively, than 2 years ago.
+Decreases in Copper mass emissions in the final effluent are largely due to Source Control efforts and lower flow (OCSD 2000b).